onewelcome/sdk-configurator/README.md

 - **Config model:** The configurator tries to look for an existing config model class with the following name `OneginiConfigModel`.
 The location in which the
 SDK configurator searches is the package that is mentioned in your `AndroidManifest.xml`.
 The package can be found in the `package` attribute of the
 `<manifest>` element.
+If it cannot be found, as a second step it looks for `namespace` attribute in the gradle file.
 You must remove the existing config model if you have named it differently or if it is placed in a different location before running the
 SDK configurator.

 #### iOS